Nortech

 | None = None

-) -> PaginatedResponse[SignalListOutput]
+) -> PaginatedResponse[SignalListOutput,

-List all signals in a unit or device.
+List all signals in a unit.

 Arguments:

-unit_or_deviceint | UnitInputDict | UnitInput | UnitOutput | DeviceInputDict | DeviceInput | DeviceOutput - The unit or device identifier, which can be:- int: The unit/device "ID".
+unitint | UnitInputDict | UnitInput | UnitOutput - The unit identifier, which can be:- int: The unit "ID".

 - UnitInputDict: A dictionary representation of a unit input.